-Do Cedar Creek Falls run year-round?
+Do Cedar Creek Falls Run Year-Round?

-Cedar Creek Falls are the Whitsundays’ treasured waterfalls, nestled within the rainforest outside of Airlie Beach.
-Located in the Conway National Park, the falls are a natural beauty and a refreshing place to swim and cool down during the warmer seasons.
 Surrounded by cedar trees and unique rock formations, the Whitsundays' only waterfall is a stunning sight to behold.
 With a natural lagoon, filled with crystal clear freshwater, the falls are the perfect place to spend a morning or afternoon with your friends, family or even solo!

 The top of the cascading waterfall overlooks the tropical rainforest and mountain tops.
 There’s a 10-minute long walking track that follows the side of the mountain up towards the top that you can follow to check out the view.
 The height of the falls is 30 metres and although it may look like fun to jump off, it is highly dangerous and has unfortunately claimed the lives of several visitors.